-Bitcoin is created when a new block is added to the chain and new blocks can only be added when complex algorithms are solved.
-This is known as mining and is where the expensive IT equipment is required as there is often a bank of computers working around the clock trying to crack the codes.
+Bitcoin created when a new block added to the chain and new blocks can only add when complex algorithms solved.
+It’s known as mining and is where the expensive IT equipment required as there is often a bank of computers working around the clock trying to crack the codes.

 Bitcoin received for mining activities is outside the scope of VAT, as mining cryptocurrency does not constitute an economic activity for VAT purposes.
 As with other currency exchanges, the sale of a cryptocurrency will either not be a supply at all, or will constitute an exempt supply.